 It’s a very smart game, and the feeling of doing Matrix style slow-mo dodges is one the coolest experiences you’ll come across in gaming.
 Again, we only played a demo experience of Superhot VR, but have completed it many times with various other headsets so we can confirm this title is an absolute banger.

-After originally being a PSVR exclusive, this adorable virtual reality 3D platformer has now made its way to the all-in-one Oculus Quest.
+Originally a PSVR exclusive, this adorable virtual reality 3D platformer has now made its way to the all-in-one Oculus Quest.
 While we haven’t been able to play it on the Quest, we had a go of it when it released for Quest and awarded it four stars out of five, while giving the verdict: “Moss is brilliant and inventive in the way it applies VR to the 3D platform adventure, crafting something strange and magical out of familiar ingredients”.

 Moss is a great change of pace from all the frantic shooters and sensory overload rhythm titles on the Quest, and one of the most ideal picks for younglings.
 That’s not to say adults won’t have fun, with creative challenges and a charming fantasy story.

 Robo Recall is first-person shooter where it’s your objective to gun down as many robo enemies as you can, hopping between the various teleport spots throughout the city and unleashing wave after wave of bullets.
 It’s arguably the most action packed Quest title at launch, and should satisfy serious thrill seekers.
-Tilt

 We need to leave a word of caution though, as Oculus didn’t include Robo Recall in the Quest press package, so we’re yet to test it on the new headset despite it being a launch title.
 There’s been whispers that it’s suffered a downgrade to function on the Quest, but we can’t confirm or deny those reports just yet.
 We still reckon this will be a hugely fun shooter to play on the Quest, though as long you’ve enough space in your living room.